 I have been asked a lot lately: “is honey better than sugar?”.
 And I always answer: “it depends.”
-I hate when people say of course it is better for you.
+I hate it when people say, of course, it is better for you.
 This is not as black and white as you might think.
 Both of them have some pros and cons.
 Honey vs. Sugar is one of the oldest debates since we, as the whole culture, start caring about our health.

 First, we need to define what we are talking about.
 Because honey itself contains sugar, so we will be comparing honey and crystal sugar and how it affects your body and which one is better or in what cases or circumstances, one is better than the other.

 Honey vs Sugar, what these two have in common

 Both of these are classified as carbohydrates, and both of them are consisting of sugar, from fructose & glucose.

 Fructose and glucose are high glycemic, and both of them are quickly broken down by the body.
 And both of them will cause a significant increase in blood sugar levels.

 Even though both of them are consisting of fructose and glucose, they have different levels of each.
 If this wasn’t already clear enough, yes, honey does have sugar in it.

 1/2 is from Glucose